alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 and soon afterwards I was working in our Android app.
 I was not earning any money,
 but my job ended up being quite valuable professionally.
-Here we can find a corollary of the first lesson.
+Here we can find a generalization of the first lesson.

 > Be sure to work in valuable stuff,
 > or be sure to make enough money to compensate.